-The federal government currently employs just over 2 million full-time employees, excluding Postal Service workers.
+The federal government currently employs about 2 million full-time employees, excluding Postal Service workers.

-Choose a state below to view its federal employment totals and agency-level statistics for select larger agencies.
-Civilian employment figures are current as of December 2016 and do not include job totals for the Postal Service and several smaller agencies.
+Choose a state below to view its federal employment totals and statistics for federal agencies.
+Civilian employment figures from the Office of Personnel Management (OPM) do not include job totals for the Postal Service and several smaller agencies.

 Totals shown for agencies with at least 100 employees in selected state.
 National employment figures include employees working abroad and whose locations are suppressed.

 About the data

 - Labor Department Federal Employment Estimate: Represents calculated 2018 annual average total federal employment, including Postal Service workers.

 - Civilian Employment: U.S. Office of Personnel Management (OPM), current as of June 2018.
 OPM figures do not include employment for the Postal Service and a limited number of smaller agencies.

 - Postal Service: Estimates from the Labor Department's Quarterly Census of Employment and Wages (QCEW), current as of June 2018

 - Military Active Duty and Reserve: Defense Manpower Data Center, current as of September 30, 2018.
 These numbers strictly reflect personnel permanently assigned for duty at the locations shown.